cs1302uga/cs1302-tutorials/emacs/emacs.md

 In this tutorial, we will teach you the basics of the Emacs text editor.

+Since you will be writing and editing Java code in Emacs, it's important to know the basic shortcuts.
+We don't expect you to memorize all of these shortcuts at this time.
+Instead, just try to get a basic understanding of how Emacs works.
+You will be practicing with Emacs all semester.
+We also recommend keeping the [Emacs Reference Card](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf) next to you while coding - especially for the first month or two of the course.

 ## Control and Meta

 Throughout this tutorial we will use `C` to refer to the control key (`CTRL`)